flammie/omorfi/docs/install.md

 # Installing omorfi

-The NLP analysers / language models are based on finite-state automata technology and require some special tools to be installed before use.
+The NLP analysers / language models are based on finite-state automata technology and require some special tools to be installed before compilation and use.

 ## Dependencies